Muaykhao86/test-app/README.md

 HOSTED BY LOCALHOST
 - Reason: CORS header ‘Access-Control-Allow-Origin’ missing
-- If I use mode: 'no-cors' I get nothing

 I would usually look at the server and see what headers are present and allow access to the website im fetching from.
 Works fine through postman and firefox dev tools.